Happy Gay Travel

 • All hotels and accommodations in double occupancy;

-• HE Travel tour director accompanying the group from Nelson to Queenstown;
+• Gay tour director accompanying the group from Nelson to Queenstown;

-• Kayaking or hiking and boating for 3 days at Abel Tasman National Park;
+• Kayaking and/or hiking and boating for 3 days at Abel Tasman National Park;

 • Coastal hikes;

-• A valley eco-hike to Franz Josef glacier with guide and later to see Rob Roy Glacier;;
+• A hike by Aoraki/Mt Cook with a guide and later to see Rob Roy Glacier;

-• HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.
+• We provide complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

 Not Included: